GoogleChromeLabs/lighthousebot/README.md

 ## How to integrate with your repo

-- 1. Add the github user [lighthousebot](https://github.com/lighthousebot) as a collaborator on your repo.
+1. Add the github user [lighthousebot](https://github.com/lighthousebot) as a collaborator on your repo.
--  Add the webhook to repo.
+2. Add the webhook to repo.

 ## Development

+Initial setup:

+1. Lookup the shared oauth2 token.
+2. Create `frontend/.oauth_token` and copy in the token value.
+3. Run `cd frontend; ./build.sh` to generate its app.yaml

+Run the dev server:

+    yarn start

-Generate a new OAuth2 token
+### Generate a new OAuth2 token

+If you need to generate a new

 1. Sign in to the `lighthousebot` Github account, and visible https://github.com/settings/tokens.
-- Regenerate the token. **Important**: Doing this will invalidate the previous token and require you to redeploy the server so it uses the new credentials.
+2. Regenerate the token. **Important**: this invalidates the existing token.
-- Create `frontend/.oauth_token` and copy in the token value.

-Running the server:

-    yarn start
+3. Update token in `frontend/.oauth_token`.